-- Ensure buckets, bins, pallets, trailers and other materials used during harvest are clean, clear of soil and free of any remnants of plant material or debris. - Treat harvested fruit with care to prevent wounds that would allow bacteria access into the produce. - Make sure they are stored in a place protected from crosscontamination.
+- Ensure buckets, bins, pallets, trailers and other materials used during harvest are clean, clear of soil and free of any remnants of plant material or debris. - Treat harvested fruit with care to prevent wounds that would allow bacteria access into the produce. - Make sure harvest equipment is stored in a place protected from cross-contamination.